szigyi/guide-to-shapeless/README.md

 # guide-to-shapeless
-Implementations in the "The Type Astronaut's Guide to Shaepless" book
+Implementations of the "The Type Astronaut's Guide to Shapeless" book